nvmcr/Approaching_Classification_Problem/README.md

 9. Gradient Boosting
 10. Voting Classifier
 #### When to choose which model?
+The**No Free Lunch** property in machine learning, stated very informally, is that no one learning strategy will work in all circumstances.
+We have to test different models but take an educated guess to start with.

 1. Logistic Regression:
   Logistic Regression is a simple and straightforward algorithm that is well suited for small- to medium-sized datasets with a linear decision boundary.
   It is also a good choice when you have a clear understanding of the relationship between the predictor variables and the target variable and you want to make predictions based on a single or a combination of predictor variables.